-Parish Council meetings are normally held about seven times a year in the Village Hall.
+Parish Council meetings are normally held about seven times a year.

 Very occasionally, it is necessary to call an urgent meeting and it may only be possible to publish the agenda on this website.